 The Healing Power of Flowers is the title of florist, teacher, writer and now author Claire Bowen from Honeysuckle & Hilda’s beautiful new book.
-And in this episode, as well as sharing her small business journey, Clare also discusses how the book came about and the process it involved.
+And in this episode, as well as sharing her small business journey, Claire also discusses how the book came about and the process it involved.
 If you’re thinking of starting a small business or writing a book, then I’m sure you’ll really enjoy the interview.

 * Affiliate link

 Claire's Practical Tips

 1. To Always Be Flexible

 But also keep in mind the things that are important to you.
 For example, when I came on your class with Fiona about working out our ‘brand’, the only thing I knew for sure was that I wanted to be environmentally friendly (at a time when it wasn’t quite the norm or the thing we strive for as we do today).
 That was the most important credential for me.
 But I also believed I wanted to be a wedding florist and helped out on lots of more experienced florists’ events and then started doing my own.
 I soon realised, however, that most of the business that came my way was for teaching work – being asked by Daylesford was amazing for me – and so I ended up going down that path.